Faraday battery challenge

 What are the opportunities?

-Opportunities will be available to UK-based researchers and businesses.
+Opportunities will be available to UK-based researchers and businesses in the following areas:

 Collaborative research and development projects

-UK businesses can get grants for feasibility studies and collaborative research and innovation projects that develop new and improved battery technologies that are more cost effective.
+UK businesses can get grants for feasibility studies and collaborative research and innovation projects that develop new and improved battery technologies that push performance, lower cost and consider end of life.

-Projects to get funding so far include improving battery lifespan and range and the reuse, remanufacture and recycle of batteries at their end-of-life.
+Projects funded so far include improving battery lifespan and range and the reuse, remanufacture and recycle of batteries at their end-of-life.

-We are creating an £80 million automotive battery industrialisation centre – the first of its kind in the UK.
+We have funded a £108 million UK battery industrialisation centre – the first of its kind in the world.
 It will allow companies to quickly develop their capabilities to manufacture batteries and get them to market, scale up and go global.

 It is being led by Coventry and Warwickshire Local Enterprise Partnership, Warwick Manufacturing Group and Coventry City Council.

-The fund will create the £78 million Faraday Institution at the Harwell Science and Innovation campus to speed up research into battery technologies.
+The challenge has created the £78 million Faraday Institution at the Harwell Science and Innovation campus to tackle the fundamental challenges that limit the widespread uptake of electric vehicles.

 Academics will work with industry to look at research, training, and analysis into batteries and help develop technologies for the future.
 It will help to position the UK as a leader in battery technologies.